Robert Bennet Forbes: Ships' command and Far East trade

 When Russell & Company were merged with his uncle's Turkish opium trading firm in 1830, Forbes was placed in command of their opium storehouse vessel Lintin which was moored permanently at the Pearl River estuary island after which it was named.
 His work in supervising the repacking of the opium and negotiating trades with drug smugglers made him his first fortune.
-From his ample means he made generous provision for his mother and younger brother.
+From his ample means, he made generous provision for his mother and younger brother.
 He visited China several times and became the American vice-consul at Canton.

-In 1834 he married Rose Greene Smith and they had three children: Robert Bennet Forbes (1837-1891), Edith Forbes who married Charles Eliot Perkins, and James Murray Forbes (1845-1885).
+In 1834, he married Rose Greene Smith and they had three children: Robert Bennet Forbes (1837-1891), Edith Forbes who married Charles Eliot Perkins, and James Murray Forbes (1845-1885).

-In 1841 he witnessed the Battle of Kowloon between the Qing Dynasty and the British Empire from aboard his rowboat.
+In 1841, he witnessed the Battle of Kowloon between the Qing Dynasty and the British Empire from aboard his rowboat.

-He died on November 23, 1889 in Milton, Massachusetts.
+He died on November 23, 1889, aged 85, in Milton, Massachusetts.

 Ships

 Forbes owned or was involved in the construction of approximately seventy vessels.